-- District WebsiteIn 2016, the District updated the website with a new look and has continued to pro vide updates in 2019 as needed working through a webmaster.
-The site can be accessed at www.bcswmd.com. - Facebook The District Education Coordinator maintains a Facebook page in order to provide more communication between the District and residents of Bartholomew County.
-In 2019 we had 650 followers.
-Find us on Facebook at Bartholomew County Solid Waste District. - The Republic Newspaper The Education Coordinator composes a monthly column in the Republic Newspaper that provides information about waste and environmental issues as well as District services and events. - AM Columbus with John Foster & The Q-Mix Morning Show The Education Coordinator participates in a monthly radio show on 1010 WCSI providing information on environmental issues, District services and upcoming special events.
+- District Website In 2016, the District updated the website with a new look and has continued to provide updates in 2020 as needed working through a webmaster.
+The site can be accessed at www.bcswmd.com. - Facebook The Education Coordinator maintains a Facebook page in order to provide more timely communication between the District and residents of Bartholomew County.
+In 2020 our followers grew to 792.
+Find us on Facebook at Bartholomew County Solid Waste District. - Instagram-In an effort to reach more people, the Education Coordinator runs the District account, which has 220 followers.
+Follow us at Barth Co Solid Waste District. - Twitter-The District joined Twitter in 2014 as another outreach method.
+The Education Coordinator is working to grow our audience and follower count.
+Follow us @BCSWMD - Pinterest The Education Coordinator curates reuse, upcycling, and green living ideas on our boards.
+Find us on Pinterest at Bartholomew Co.
+SWMD. - The Republic Newspaper The Education Coordinator regularly submits articles to the Republic Newspaper that provide information about waste and environmental issues as well as District services and events. - AM Columbus with John Foster & The Q-Mix Morning Show The Education Coordinator participates in a monthly radio show on 1010 WCSI providing information on environmental issues, District services and upcoming special events.
 Appearances are also made on QMIX and other local radio stations as needed for promotions and events.